…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

-When Pharoah had his dream …. in the morning his spirit was troubled (Genesis 41:8).
+When Pharaoh had his dream …. in the morning his spirit was troubled (Genesis 41:8).

-Besides interpreting Pharoah’s dream, God also gave Joseph a word of wisdom — a practical plan on how to manage the 7 years of a booming high growth economy, and the 7 years of catastrophic recession that was to come.
-Joseph’s plan won the hearts of Pharoah and his cabinet.
+God also gave Joseph a word of wisdom — a practical plan on how to manage the 7 years of a booming high growth economy, and the 7 years of catastrophic recession that was to come.
+Joseph’s plan won the hearts of Pharaoh and his cabinet.

 Genesis 41:33-37 (NASB)